Methods of free probability: 6a. Gaussian matrices

-Summarizing, we have three main types of random matrices, which can be thought of as being ``complex'', ``real'' and ``positive'', and that we will study in what follows, in this precise order, with this order being the one that fits us best here.
+We will study these three types of matrices in what follows, in the above precise order, with this order being the one that, technically, best fits us here.
 Let us also mention that there are many other interesting classes of random matrices, which are more specialized, usually appearing as modifications of the above.
 More on these later.

 In order to compute the asymptotic laws of the Gaussian, Wigner and Wishart matrices, we use the moment method.
 Given a colored integer $k=\circ\bullet\bullet\circ\ldots\,$, we say that a pairing $\pi\in P_2(k)$ is matching when it pairs $\circ-\bullet$ symbols.
 With this convention, we have the following result, which will be our main tool for computing moments: